oldmanstreetcoding/NASA-RUL-Assignment/README.md

 [108 rows x 10 columns]

+Best LSTM model for FD001 saved with validation accuracy: 98.24% and accuracy gap: 0.10% Best GRU model for FD001 saved with validation accuracy: 98.40% and accuracy gap: 0.05%

+Hyperparameter tuning complete for FD001.
+Results saved to 'data/csv/FD001_hyperparameter_results.csv'.

 Model Performance on Training Data for The Best LSTM Model in FD001
 >> Accuracy : 98.80%
 >> Precision (LSTM) = 98.08%